nimobeeren/strands-solver/README.md

 1. Take a screenshot of the puzzle.

-2. Recognize the characters of the puzzle grid and save them to a JSON file:
+2. Recognize the puzzle grid and theme and save them to a JSON file:

 ```bash
 uv run ocr.py path_to_puzzle.jpeg path_to_puzzle.json
 ```

-Note: the defaults are tuned for iPhone 15 screenshots (1179 × 2556 px resolution); for other devices, you may need to adjust parameters.
+Note: the defaults are tuned for iPhone 15 screenshots.
+All spatial parameters are relative to image height (0.0=top, 1.0=bottom), making them resolution-independent.
+For other devices or layouts, you may need to adjust the `--tile-size`, `--origin-x`, and `--origin-y` parameters.
 Run `uv run ocr.py --help` for more information.

 3. Run the solver: